bschaatsbergen/lix/README.md

 When using `if-not-present`, lix checks the local container daemon first.
 If the image exists locally, it's used immediately without any network calls.
-If not found locally, lix pulls from the remote registry and the daemon caches it for future use.
+If not found locally, lix pulls from the remote registry.